 In order to monetize your email autoresponder, you’ll need something to sell.

 Affiliate links are a popular way to make money with email autoresponders.
-You can use a website like CJ Affiliate to find opportunities, or partner up with brands you already use who have affiliate programs, such as your web hosting company.
+You can use a website like Share A Sale to find affiliate partnership opportunities, or partner up with brands you already use who have affiliate programs, such as your web hosting company.

 You can also earn money by selling your own products and services.
 Digital products, such as courses and ebooks, are a common way to earn passive income.
 While they require an upfront time investment to create the product, they can keep earning you passive income once your autoresponder is complete, with no further work required on your part.